-The weekly tasks have been carefully calibrated to equal a usual week's face-to-face class (ie discussions, lectures, quizzes, exams, and in-class writing), as well as the typical homework hours associated with a face-to-face class (approximately 6-8 hours per week, including readings).
+The weekly tasks have been carefully calibrated to equal a usual week's face-to-face class (ie discussions, lectures, quizzes, exams, and in-class writing), as well as the typical homework hours associated with a face-to-face class (approximately 6-9 hours per week, including readings).
+I have access to the time you spend on Canvas, and can monitor your page views, late submissions and other metrics.
+Be sure you check into Canvas and do some work AT LEAST twice a week.
+Many of the most successful students, check on with their course every day and do a bit of work.
+Here is a break down of the major tasks:

-- Your 4 major formal papers and one exam will require around 30-35 hours (although for many students the paper writing time demands are more--up to 50 or even occasionally 60 hours. including preparation, outlining, editing, proofreading, and research, if necessary), - Reading (a full-length non-fiction book (20-30 hours). - Quizzes should take around 2-4 hours. - Other activities should be about 20-40 hours (informal writing, discussion forum)
+- Your 5 formal papers will require around 25-38 hours (although for many students the paper writing time demands are more--up to 40 or even occasionally 50 hours. including preparation, outlining, editing, proofreading, and research, if necessary), - Reading (a full-length non-fiction book).
+About 8-12 hours, depending on your reading speed. - Quizzes should take around 2-4 hours. - Other activities should be about 20-40 hours (informal writing, discussion forum)